 April is usually the month when the real enthusiasm for a trip to places like Spiti and Ladakh starts to build up.
 Reason behind this is very simple really.
-With winter season gone, roads to these remotest of all places in India start to open and the excitement slowly starts to build.
+With winter season gone, roads to these remotest of all places in India start to open and the excitement slowly starts to grow.
 Guest Houses and Hotels become functional again; locals get ready for the tourist season ahead and BRO works rigorously to clear all road as soon as possible.
 Majority of the tourism in Spiti valley actually happens between the months of June and September but a lot of people visit here earlier as well.
 While it cannot be termed as the best time, a trip to Spiti valley in April still has its own benefits.
 What those are and how can you plan your trip to Spiti in April is what I will provide details on in this article.

 A common notion is that Spiti during winter season remains completely blocked which is not at all true.
 Once winter settles in and it starts to snow, it is only the road from Manali to Kaza that is declared closed.
 The route from Shimla to Kaza however remains open for all 12 months.
 Why is it this way?
 Reason is actually pretty simple.
 From Shimla, in order to reach Kaza, you do not have to cross even a single high altitude pass.
 Whereas, from Manali side, there are two high altitude passes, Rohtang and Kunzum, that get buried under several feet of snow due to which the road becomes inaccessible.